-The headings in LAT_EX come in two flavours, numbered (default) and unnumbered.
+The headings in LaTeX come in two flavours, numbered (default) and unnumbered.
 The unnumbered versions can be obtained by using so called starred versions of the command.
 The section command \section {} is thus converted to unnumbered by writing \section{}.
+Some command can be modified using their so-called starred versions, but note that this is not a general feature but only applies to specific cases.